orbitalquark/textadept/docs/api.md

 Returns an iterator that iterates over all files and sub-directories (up to *n* levels deep) in directory *dir* and yields each file found.
 String or list *filter* determines which files to yield, with the default filter being `lfs.default_filter`.
-A filter consists of Lua patterns that match file and directory paths to include or exclude.
+A filter consists of glob patterns that match file and directory paths to include or exclude.
 Exclusive patterns begin with a '!'.
 If no inclusive patterns are given, any path is initially considered.
-As a convenience, file extensions can be specified literally instead of as a Lua pattern (e.g. '.lua' vs. '%.lua$'), and '/' also matches the Windows directory separator ('[/\\]' is not needed).
+As a convenience, '/' also matches the Windows directory separator ('[/\\]' is not needed).

 Parameters: